yanggeorge/scraper/README.md

 [2016-11-03 17:59:46] INFO  WEBrick::HTTPServer#start: pid=4052 port=3000
 ```

+Then you can open chrome browser(**not support IE or Firefox or Safari**), and open http://127.0.0.1:3000.

+# Only support Chrome browser

+You know scraper is a toy, so I just develop it using my favorite browser.

 # Documentation and Help

 If you don't know how to play this little toy, you can search some document for [dexi.io](http://dexi.io).